I remember the excitement of hiring my first employee.

 Bringing on staff can feel like a big step toward that scalable business you’ve always wanted.
 Now you can delegate tasks and increase your output.
 But do you know what you need about State and Federal taxes before your make your first hire?
 It’s one thing to go into business for yourself.
 It’s something else entirely to take on the responsibility of another person’s income.

 Once you’ve decided that an employee is the right next step for your business, you’ll need to be financially prepared for the financial implications.

-Both you and your new employee have tax obligations.
+Both you and your new employee have state and federal tax obligations.
 Here are the basics.

 What you owe:

 At the federal level, you must pay social security and medicare on behalf of your employee.
 You are also responsible for paying what’s called a FICA match.
 FICA stands for Federal Insurance Contributions Act, and you have to pay an amount equal to your employee’s social security and medicare tax.